Ennoriel/svelte-awesome-color-picker/src/routes/sections/50-Examples.md

 />
 ```

-Note: set both attributes `resverse` and `bgHex` when you are chosing a transparency background color over a non white background.
+Note: set both attributes `resverse` and `bgHex` when you are choosing a transparency background color over a non white background.

 ### Nullable version